edstott/ES-synth-starter/doc/LabPart1.md

 	When the required time has passed, `xLastWakeTime` is updated by the RTOS ready for the next iteration.
 	See the [API reference](https://www.freertos.org/vtaskdelayuntil.html) for more information about this function call.

-4. Test your code.
+5. Test your code.
 	It should behave as before.
-	You may have noticed another potential synchronisation bug with the `keyArray` array.
+	You may have noticed another potential synchronisation bug with the `sysState` struct.
-	`keyArray` cannot be treated as a simple atomic variable because it is a multi-word array.
+	`sysState` cannot be treated as a simple atomic variable because it interacting with it may take multiple memory accesses, for example in the member functions of bitset.
 	We will solve the problem in the next section using a mutex.

-5. The main loop is usually left empty in FreeRTOS systems.
+6. The main loop is usually left empty in FreeRTOS systems.
 	Create another thread to run the display update task (name the function `displayUpdateTask()`) with a 100ms initiation interval.
 	Remove the original, polling-based rate control implemented with `if (millis() > next) {…}` or `while (millis() < next);` and replace it with an infinite loop and a call to `vTaskDelayUntil()`.